Getting started in digital PR

 Tom Pallot, Digital Strategist, TopLine Comms

-Having graduated from Social Sciences at Bath in 2015, I now work at technology focused digital PR and video agency, TopLine Comms.
+Having graduated from Social Sciences at Bath in 2015, I now work at technology focused digital PR and video agency, TopLine Comms (now Definition).
 After a summer of – increasingly desperately – looking for a job, I started at TopLine in 2015 as a Comms Assistant, supporting account managers in the running of their client accounts.
 Since then, I’ve moved on to become an account manager myself, mainly keeping clients happy and delivering results.
 And now, I’m specialising in digital PR and SEO (I’ll explain later) and strategizing for clients.

 My industry knowledge when I started was minimal.
 I knew I wanted to work in some facet of media, and PR seemed like a logical fit.